 ICRA Project is rooted in the theatre tradition of the 20th Century and its main goal is quality and value of communication.
 Communication always occurs when someone narrates and another listens in a space that becomes a place of interaction.
 ICRA’s growing collaboration with important national and international institutions and universities, marks the beginning of an intense and rich journey of projects, lectures, workshops, courses, video forums, conferences, lecture-demonstrations, refresher courses, and performances.

 ICRA Project has carried out regional, national and international projects since 1999.
 ICRA is officially recognized by the Region of Campania, Department of Tourism and Performing Arts and was recognized by the Italian Ministry of Cultural Heritage and Activities from 2001 to 2015.
-In addition it enjoys the support of the Italian National Academy of Dramatic Art Silvio D’Amico, Rome, Guildhall School of Music and Drama, London (UK); Escuela de Actores de Canarias, Las Palmas de Gran Canaria (Spain); Lithuanian Academy of Music and Theatre, Vilnius (Lithuania); Saint Petersburg State Theatre Arts Academy, (Russia); Chairs of Theatre History of the following universities: University of Bologna (Italy); Pontifical Salesian University, Rome (Italy); Pontificia Universidad Javeriana, Bogotà (Colombia); University of Salerno; Carlo Bo University of Urbino; and Pomona College, Claremont (California, USA).
+In addition it enjoys the support of the Italian National Academy of Dramatic Art Silvio D’Amico, Rome, Guildhall School of Music and Drama, London (UK); Escuela de Actores de Canarias, Las Palmas de Gran Canaria (Spain); Lithuanian Academy of Music and Theatre, Vilnius (Lithuania); Russian Institute of Performing Arts, Saint Petersburg (Russia); Chairs of Theatre History of the following universities: University of Bologna (Italy); Pontifical Salesian University, Rome (Italy); Pontificia Universidad Javeriana, Bogotà (Colombia); University of Salerno; Carlo Bo University of Urbino; and Pomona College, Claremont (California, USA).